mercadopago/devsite-docs/guides/resources/dashboard/aplications.en.md

 ### Webhook notifications
 Configure the production and test URLs from which webhook notifications will be received and select the events that will be responsible for generating these notifications.
 Check [Webhooks](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/webhooks) for more information.

-## Manage application

-### Edit application
-After creating your application, you can click on the "Edit" button to see the advanced settings, which include your application data and the product to be integrated.

-* **Your application data**.
-This section defines the basic application data and includes:

- - *Application name (limit of 50 characters)*.
- - *Application description (limit of 150 characters)*.
- - *Application permissions*.
-This field displays the access options for your application, namely: read, offline access and write.
-By default, your application is created with all permissions enabled.
-You can disable permissions by clicking on their respective checkboxes.
- - *Redirect URL*.
-This field defines the URL (in https) where you want to receive the authorization code when your integration is configured as Marketplace or performed via OAuth.
-Check [OAuth](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/security/oauth/introduction) for more details.

-* **Product to be integrated**.
-This section defines the product that should integrate with your application.
-The field "Available products" presents the list of available products to be integrated.
-By default, the value of this field is the value entered when creating the application, but you can change the chosen product without having to reconfigure the integration.
-This field works as an informational field for the product to which the application refers.

-### Delete application
-If you need to delete an application for any reason, click on "Delete" and confirm the action in the dialog box.

-> WARNING
->
-> Attention
->
-> Note that when you delete an app, your store will no longer receive payments through the integration associated with it, and all settings will be lost, including associated credentials.
-Once you delete an application, you cannot retrieve it.